-2.8 By way of example, if three out of ten exporters provided information and evidence that demonstrated that their exports were not at 'dumped' prices and the remainder provided no information or evidence, would it mean that the remaining six members were also not exporting at 'dumped' prices?
+2.8 By way of example, if three out of ten exporters provided information and evidence that demonstrated that their exports were not at 'dumped' prices and the remainder provided no information or evidence, does it mean that the remaining six members were also not exporting at 'dumped' prices?
 Based on the evidence and on the balance of probablities, and extrapolating the position of three to the remaining seven is that a rational conclusion?
 The logical and evidentiary absurdity is obvious.
-There is simply no evidence as to the exports of the remainder, in particular whether they have been at 'dumped' export prices.
-Consequently, no conclusions can be drawn on whether such exports were or were not at dumped prices.
-There is simply no evidence regarding the position of the exports of the seven remaining exporters and, in the absence of such evidence, no conclusion can be drawn as to whether their exports have been at dumed prices.
+There is simply no evidence as to the exports of the reminder and, consequently, no conclusions can be drawn on whether such exports were or were not at dumped prices.
+There is simply no evidence regarding the position of the exports of the seven remaining exporters and, in the absence of such evidence, no conclusion can be drawn as to whether their exports have ben at dumed prices.
 The position regarding assessing injury to an industry as a whole is not dissimilar.
-There is simply no evidence or insufficent evidence at least as to whether nine or, at least, seven of the ten members of the Australian industry have incurred any injury during the injury period.
-It simply is not possible to rationally conclude that either they or the Australian industry as a whole has incurred injury.
+There is simply no evidence or insufficent evidence at least as to whether eight or, at least, six of the nine members of the Australian industry have incurred any injury during the injury period.
+It simply is not possible to rationally conclude that either they or the Australian industry as a whole has incurred injury, as further discussed below